lsst-dm/dmtn-056/index.rst

 - ``evaluateExpression(List<DatasetTypes> types, DatasetExpression expression) -> DataGraph``

-Presents the user with a fixed schema (set of tables) that the :ref:`DatasetExpression` can be evaluated against to yied a graph of unique :ref:`DatasetRefs <DatasetRef>` with their relations (this is typically a subset of the full repository graph).
+Presents the user with the :ref:`Common Schema` (a set of tables) that the :ref:`DatasetExpression` can be evaluated against to yied a graph of unique :ref:`DatasetRefs <DatasetRef>` with their relations (this is typically a subset of the full repository graph).

 In different implementations these tables may exist directly, as a pass-through to a ``SQLite``/``PostgreSQL``/``MySQL`` database that actually has them, or it may have to do some kind of mapping.